cjerrington/cjerrington.github.io/src/posts/2023-01-30-adding-a-basic-search.md

 ## Conclusion

 I have seen this idea from [joshinator.de](https://joshinator.de/posts/11ty-search/), and modified it a little in application on my site.
 Most of the credit goes to him.
 How could you use this for your static site?
+Try it out for yourself too: [Search now](/search/)